 Fuji apples are super sweet through and through with a delightfully crisp texture.
 Fujis are a cross between Red Delicious and Ralls Janet, an heirloom apple dating back to Thomas Jefferson.
-Fujis are loved by many for their crisp, sweet, and juicy character.
 We like to eat them chilled, letting the sugary sweetness burst to life on the tongue.
-We partner with other local, organic producers to bring you the best apples in California.
+We partner with other organic farms to bring you the best Fuji Apples.

 What Are They?
 Fuji apples (botanical name Malus domestica) are the successful cross of two American varieties, the Red Delicious and Virginia Ralls Janet.